k3karthic/ansible__totp-generator-ipfs/README.md

 ## Requirements

-Use the following commands to install the the required Ansible modules and plugins before running the playbook.
+Use the following commands to install the required Ansible modules and plugins before running the playbook.
 ```
 pip install oci
 ansible-galaxy collection install oracle.oci